Weighted linearization of vector fields via a formal Moser trick: Formal geometry

 Next, we develop the formal versions of smooth tensor fields.
 The goal is to mimic smooth expressions at every step; as such, the reader would not be led too far astray by importing the smooth version of each definition/construction and replacing the algebra of smooth functions with the algebra of formal functions everywhere.
-Nevertheless, we shall describe the main players to eliminate the guesswork needed.
+Nevertheless, we shall describe the main players to eliminate the guesswork needed and mention their salient features.

 Smooth vector fields act as derivations of a manifold's algebra of smooth functions.
 Analogously, we define a \textbf{formal vector field} on $\K^n$ to be a derivation of the algebra of formal functions, i.e., a $\K$-linear map $X \colon \powseries{\K}{x} \to \powseries{\K}{x}$ satisfying the Leibniz rule: